-I’m a Houston native who has been teaching in the Greater Houston area for 5+ years.
-I have a strong passion for teaching my students and helping them thrive at competitions.
-This shows at the academic level with the majority of my students winning district, region, and even area / state level auditions.
+I am a Houston native who has been teaching in the Greater Houston area for over seven years.
+I am passionate about teaching my students and helping them thrive at competitions.
+This shows at the academic level, with most of my students winning district, region, and even area and state-level auditions.
 One of the things I love about teaching is how my students help me to grow as a teacher.
-They present new and fun challenges for me as a musician and as a person.
+They present new and fun challenges for me as a musician and person.
 I am proficient in both classical and jazz styles.
-I have had the honor to record with legendary jazz trombonist Bill Watrous, as well as playing with other great jazz artists such as Danilo Perez, Ben Street, Adam Cruz, John Fedchock, Ed Soph, and many others.
+I have had the honor to record with legendary jazz trombonist Bill Watrous and play with other great jazz artists such as Danilo Perez, Ben Street, Adam Cruz, John Fedchock, Ed Soph, and many others.
 Outside of teaching, I enjoy playing local gigs with my jazz trio, constantly pushing the limits of my musical abilities.